Ar-Ess/NoNameGestor/README.md

 This project uses SDL loop application system and ImGui as a Graphic library in charge of the UI.
 It is only built for Windows devices.

-No Name Gestor is a high scalable project single-developed, which its main focus is features and usage.
+No Name Gestor is a high scalable project single-developed, who's main focus is features and usage.
 Nowadays it lacks the UX and for sure it will be redesigned.

 ## Into the gestor
 --------------------------------------
-The first step is to look at your bank account you want to manage and type your total amount in the **Total Money** field by double clicking it or by draging.
+The first step is to look at the bank account you want to manage and type your total amount in the **Total Money** field by double clicking it or by draging.
 Here is where you'll be updating your money each time you have some movements in your bank account.
 Once that is typed, you'll see below a text saying **Unasigned Money**, and the same quantity you've typed in the **Total Money** field.
 **Unasigned Money** shows you how many money, from the **Total Money**, you have asigned inside your **Recipients**.